Ancient Gardens and Camas

 Chocolate lily Iceberg Point meadow

-Kwiáht has been building a living collection of traditional food plants collected from more than thirty different islands, and studying camas genotypes for clues to the origins and antiquity of camas domestication.
-With financial support from the Washington State Department of Agriculture, Kwiáht is also working with local farmers, Lopez Elementary School, and the Swinomish Tribal Community to revive camas cultivation and the use of camas as a nutritious food that is better adapted to the winter downpours and summer drought that are typical of the islands.
+Kwiaht has been building a living collection of traditional food plants collected from more than thirty different islands, and studying camas genotypes for clues to the origins and antiquity of camas domestication.
+With financial support from the Washington State Department of Agriculture, Kwiaht has worked with local farmers, Lopez Elementary School, and the Swinomish Tribal Community to revive camas cultivation and the use of camas as a nutritious food that is better adapted to the winter downpours and summer drought that are typical of the islands.

 Article: Ancient agriculture (Islands Weekly, 2008)